 If you‘re planning a Northern Spain itinerary, renting a car and going for a road trip is one of the best things you can do.
 Sure, you can use buses or even take advantage of the superb train network but nothing really beats having the flexibility to stop wherever you want and enjoy your trip.
-With that being said, planning a Northern Spain road trip isn’t always easy but don’t worry; we wrote this guide to make sure you’re well informed before embarking on your journey.
+With that being said, planning a Northern Spain road trip isn’t always easy but don’t worry; we wrote this guide to make sure you’re well informed before embarking on your journey and have all the useful tips you may need.
 Let’s start!

 Getting to Northern Spain